Chongzhen Emperor Zhu Youjian — Tragic Last Monarch of the Ming Dynasty

 Since Chongzhen Emperor ascended to the throne, some big natural disasters happened in the Ming Empire every year, including severe drought, big flood, extensive plague; literally, every single year.

-These large scale disasters made large numbers of people suffered from starving and losing homes and jobs, which then caused more uprisings.
+These large-scale disasters made large numbers of people suffer from starving and losing homes and jobs, which then caused more uprisings.

 Crystal Drum of the Ming Dynasty — Zhongxiang Museum (Photo by Dongmaiying)

 As a newly enthroned emperor, Chongzhen Emperor diligently tried his best to deal with these dilemmas of Ming.